fb-multimedia/D8-dbs-sass-installer/README.md

 ##About the autor
-Fred Boulanger is web developer since 2001 and specialized in drupal theming since 2011.
+Fred B. is web developer since 2001 and specialized in drupal theming since 2011.